Anselmo Krigger, 1917

 Krigger is thought to be the first black graduate of the MIT Department of Civil Engineering.

 Krigger attended Suffolk Law School and earned the LL.B. degree (bachelor of laws) in 1926.
+During this time, his personal life was turbulent; in her autobiography A Portuguese Colonial in America (Latin American Literary Review Press, 1982), his former wife Belmira Nunes, Radcliffe College's Cape Verdean woman graduate, describes their troubled marriage.
 He held positions as a resident Engineer at the Massachusetts Highway Commission and as assistant engineer in the Division of Highways, Department of Public Works.
 Despite the global economic depression of the 1930s, Krigger also managed to establish himself as a business owner in Boston, serving as Consulting Civil Engineer for the South Armory in Boston.
 In 1943, he ran for Ward 4 City Council in 1943.